boardmain/strapi-provider-translate-deepljsonb/Readme.md

 # DeepL provider for Strapi Translate Plugin

-with this strapi translate plugin , you can translate all paragraph text.
+with this strapi translate plugin , you can translate all blocks JSONB paragraph text.

 Configure the provider through the pluginOptions: